 Sometimes I struggle with my motivations.
-Sometimes deep down inside I want to be the hero of every story.
-I was recently struggling with a big decision in which my thinking was off.
-I was struggling to do what I knew I had to do because I thought the opposite would be better because then I could “save some people”.
+Deep down inside I want to be the hero of every story.
+I was recently struggling with a big decision.
+I wasn’t able to think straight about it.
+I was struggling to do what I knew I had to do.
+I thought the opposite would be better because then I could “save some people”.
 When I was seeking counsel on this several of my mentors pointed out that I was confusing myself with Jesus.
-One said “Jason you can’t save anyone, only Jesus can do that.”
+He said, “Jason you can’t save anyone, only Jesus can do that.”

-Ouch that hurt.
+Ouch, that hurt.
 After I got off the phone with him I cried out to God.
 I felt him saying this “Jason I didn’t ask you to save anyone, I just asked you to be obedient.”
 He has already made my path clear but I doubted it in the name of trying to “do good”.
-I overestimated my self value.
-I had a need to be needed for validation.
+I overestimated my self-value.
+I needed to be needed for validation.

-As I reflect back on this time I learned or clarified some things.
+As I reflect on this time I learned or clarified some things.

-- In my messages if I’m preaching make me the hero I’m preaching another gospel.
-If I make it sound like I have it all figured out and am not in need of the cross I am self deceived and in danger of deceiving others.
-I must paint myself in a true light of in need of Jesus to be the hero.
+- If I make myself the hero in my sermons, I’m preaching another gospel.
+If I make it sound like I have it all figured out and do not need the cross I am self-deceived and in danger of deceiving others.
+I must paint myself in the true light of a man in need of Jesus to be the hero.

-- I will do good but it should only be to reflect His goodness.
+- I will do good to reflect His goodness, not to prove I’m good.
 There’s nothing wrong with wanting to do good.
 Our motivations must always be to bring Honor to the King.
-My helping others isn’t about me, its about poignant them back to the true hero who hung on the cross for them.
+Helping others isn’t about me, it’s about pointing them back to the true hero who hung on the cross for them.

 - I can’t save anyone else, I can’t even save myself.
 That’s why Jesus had to come.
 Doing good saves no one.
 We can’t do enough to save anyone.
 We must just be obedient to His call.